top of page

 Trent Yesberg's Training Philosophy

-"In gaining experience and gathering the skills required to become a professional racehorse trainer, I worked worked for and was taught by from some of the best harness racing stables in Australasia, including: Greg & Nina Hope, Brent Lilley, John & Robert Dunn, Allan Tubbs and Greg & Ross Sugars.
+In my journey to become a professional racehorse trainer, I’ve had the privilege of learning from some of the best harness racing stables in Australasia, including Greg & Nina Hope, Brent Lilley, John & Robert Dunn, Allan Tubbs, and Greg & Ross Sugars.
+These experiences provided me with invaluable insights and hands-on knowledge, helping me develop the skills necessary to succeed in the racing industry.

 Trent's first success as a licenced harness racing trainer came with Blue Blazer, an Auckland Reactor gelding which won at Addington and Timaru as a 3 year old in 2017.
 Blue Blazer went on to more success in Australia.
 That gave Trent momentum to broaden his ownership base, and it wasn't long before Airpark Flyer was winning for him and owner Graeme Harris.
 Airpark Flyer had a stellar 2019 season, taking out the Riverton, Westport and Waikouaiti Cups, and retiring with a record of 6 wins from 15 starts out of the Ripple Creek stable.